Services & FAQs

-- At 7 weeks of age, we remove the mom from the pups.
-At this point, we pair up just two pups together during the day so they can play and interact.
+- Space permitting at 7 weeks of age, we pair up just two pups together during the day so they can play and interact.
 At night we place a single pup in each crate with the door closed facing each other.
 Using this method the pups can still see each other while in the crates.
 The pups quickly start to gain independence without stress.

 - At 8 to 9 weeks we move the pups into individual enclosures where they can see their littermates but are 100% independent, which is very important.
 From this point on the pups learn how to behave independently.
 This is the foundation for all of the future training!

 Space is limited to 2 pups per litter

 Puppy Boot Camp consists of 3 weeks (21 Days) of daily training